 We hear a lot about “brands” and investing in products.
 Without data in the brand consumer segments, I cannot invest.
 I need information about cannabis consumers entering the market – who the segments are, who the modern consumer is.
 Every investment decision we make is based on data and it’s getting better in the industry.

 It’s important to also consider the people data when investing in a company.
 How do they attract and retain people and build culture?
+How data driven is the licensee’s hiring plan within their cannabis business plan?

 Specifics of Data